bilo-io/tut-fed/README.md

 - `npm install -g webpack`

-Install webpack and the [`webpack-dev-server`]():

-- `npm install webpack webpack-dev-server --save-dev`
+Now you need to add webpack to your actual webapp.

-It is recommended to install the [`webpack-dev-server`]():
+It is recommended to install the [`webpack-dev-server`](https://www.npmjs.com/package/webpack-dev-server) for continous development (refresh on save).
+Another useful tool is the [`webpack-bundle-analyzer`](https://www.npmjs.com/package/webpack-bundle-analyzer) to inspect what is in the bundle.

+- `npm install webpack --save-dev`
 - `npm install webpack-dev-server --save-dev`

-Another useful tool is the [`webpack-bundle-analyzer`]():
 - `npm install webpack-bundle-analyzer --save-dev`

 And that's it... now you're good to go.

->**NOTE**: we installed all of the above to the dev dependencies, because they are only used for development and to bundle the application.
+>**NOTE**: we installed all of the above to the `devDependencies`, because they are only used for development and to bundle the application.
 The production bundle does not need any of these dependencies, as it only needs to serve up the application code, and all `required` libraries (imported in the `src` folder).

 ## Configure your Webapp for Webpack